Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Related moduli spaces and comparison

-\begin{proof} The (weighted) tropical curve in the sense of \cite{BMV}, \cite{Cap} has finite non-zero diameter unless it is a point, so that we get the first isomorphism.
-Secondly, starting from their tropical curve which is not topologically a point, just by forgetting the weights, we get unweighted metrized graphs.
-It defines the next morphism $S^{wt}_{g}\twoheadrightarrow S_{g}$.
-Hence, the non-finite locus of the morphism in $S_{g}^{wt}$ should parametrizes those which have $2$-valent vertices.
-Thus it maps to $S_{g-1}\subset S_{g}$ which proves the assertion.
-In particular, $S_{g}$ is purely $(3g-4)$ dimensional for each $g(\geq 2)$. \end{proof}
+$S_{g}$ has a finite stratification which satisfies that each strata is a finite group quotient of an open simplex and $S_{g}$ is ``purely" $(3g-4)$ dimensional for each $g(\geq 2)$ in the sense that, if we denote the union of $(3g-4)$-dimensional strata as $S_{g}^{oo}\subset S_{g}$, then it is an open dense subset.
+In addition, the last morphism of \eqref{maps} is a proper map such that each fiber over $S_{g}^{\rm oo}$ is finite. \end{Prop}

-Note that a point with weight $g$ is a (weighted) dual graph of smooth projective curves of genus $g$, that is the open dense part $M_{g}$ in the Deligne-Mumford compactification $\bar{M_{g}}$.
-It reflects the fact that comparing usual algebro-geometric degeneration, partial smoothing and the tropical version \textit{reverses the order}.
+\begin{proof} A tropical curve in the sense of \cite{BMV} has finite non-zero diameter unless it is a point, so that we get the first isomorphism.
+Secondly, starting from a tropical curve which is not topologically a point, just by forgetting the weights and the $2$-valent vertices, we get the underlying metric space of a metrized graph.
+It defines the last morphism $S^{wt}_{g}\twoheadrightarrow S_{g}$, which we denote as $r$.
+It follows straightforward from the topology on $S^{wt}_{g}$ in \cite{BMV} that this morphism is continuous and this is surjective by Proposition \ref{Sg.prop}.
+From the compactness of $S_{g}^{wt}$ and $S_g$, it follows automatically that the morphism is proper.
+Note that for any point $p$ in $S_{g}^{wt}$ which has $2$-valent vertices, $r^{-1}(r(p))$ is non-finite.
+It is because that for each metric space $X$ corresponding to a point in $S_g$, if it is underlying metric space of certain weighted tropical curve (weighted metrized graph) $\Gamma$ parametrized in $S_g^{wt}$, once we know the locations of vertices in $X$, there are only finite choices of $\Gamma$ which corresponds to the decomposition of $g-b_1(X)$ into non-negative integer weights attached to the vertices.